-Located at the back of the Spray Star behind the tank.
-Open the ball valve located near the pump to allow fluid to flow into the hose reel.
+Located at the back of the Spray Star on top of the tank.
+Open the ball valve located near the manifold valve to allow fluid to flow into the hose reel.
 To unwind hose just pull on the hose to get the desired amount.
 To wind up the hose make sure the toggle switch is in the ON position, push the momentary push button switch until you have reeled in the amount of hose desire.
 Turn off the safety switch when not in use.